jbilander/Amiga_DB23_video_adapter/README.md

     3. Make a Plug-only with no cable and populate X1 with either a 28.63636 MHz (NTSC) or 28.37516 MHz (PAL) oscillator, obviously you'll choose a crystal here opposite to what your machine has on the motherboard.
+I assume you're using RGB2HDMI or similar for hooking up your display but still want to be able to switch between true PAL/NTSC by feeding XCLK to the machine.

 ***